-In casual American English, "Allow me to summarize the main points we have covered today" sounds like "uh-LOW mee tuh SUH-muh-rahyz dhuh MAYN POYNTS wee huhv KUH-verd tuh-DAY".
-Several things happen here, and the headline one is the Silent T in Clusters: the T inside the consonant cluster drops out.
+Americans pronounce "Allow me to summarize the main points we have covered today" as "uh-LOW mee tuh SUH-muh-rahyz dhuh MAYN POYNTS wee huhv KUH-verd tuh-DAY" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T in Clusters — the T inside the consonant cluster drops out.
+It lands on points, a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.